raviganesan/EarthStateDayNight/README.md

 EarthStateDayNight
 ==================

-Smart Clocks that deteccts weather and time with day light savings adjustment across all countries
+Smart Clocks that detects weather and time with day light savings adjustment across all countries